jonnylink/brewtasty/README.md

 ### ABOUT
 --------------------
 TastyBrew will be an inventory tracking and recipe suggestion tool for craft and home brewers.
+Demo can be found at https://tastybrew.herokuapp.com

 ### FEATURES
 --------------------